How To Crochet Headphone Covers

 … and so on.

 Measure the cover against your earpiece to check the size.
-Once the size of your cover matches the diameter of your earpiece, stop increasing and continue as follows.
+Once the size of your cover matches the diameter of your earpiece, stop increasing and continue as follows to shape the edges.

-Round 5: Working into the blo, sc into each st. Ss into blo of 1st st to join.
-Mark the join.
-(24)
+Round 5: Working into the BLO, sc into each st. Sl st into BLO of first st of round to join.
+Mark the join. <24dc>

 Round 7: Repeat round 6.

-My cushions end here but if you have deeper edges then continue repeating round 6 until you have enough edge to cover the sides of your earpieces.
+My covers end here but if you have deeper edges, then continue repeating round 6 until you have enough edge to cover the sides of your earpieces.

 I really hope you enjoyed making this pattern to save your existing headphones instead of buying new ones.
-Tag me on instagram @by.goldenberry with your makes, I would love to see how they turned out.
+Let me know how yours turned out in the comments below.

 More Free Crochet Patterns